 - how and why ICTs affect employability dimensions and employability factors (as described in 1);

 - how ICT can contribute to employability, support reducing barriers and create pathways to employment for the three specific groups at risk of exclusion

-This review will help IPTS, in conjunction with leading researchers in the field, to provide a map of available evidence, identifying research gaps and challenges, and defining a programme for developing further research and evidence for policy support.
+This review will help IPTS, in conjunction with leading researchers in the field, to provide a map of available evidence, identify research gaps and challenges, and define a programme for developing further research and evidence for policy support.

 Final reports of this study:

 - Literature Review on Employability, Inclusion and ICT, Report 1: The Concept of Employability, With A Specific Focus on Young People, Older Workers And Migrants (2012).
 Anne Green, Maria de Hoyos, Sally-Anne Barnes, David Owen, Beate Baldauf and Heike Behle, JRC-IPTS Technical Note (Forthcoming)

 - Literature Review on Employability, Inclusion And ICT, Report 2: ICT And Employability (2012).
 Maria de Hoyos, Anne E. Green, Sally-Anne Barnes, Heike Behle, Beate Baldauf and David Owen, JRC-IPTS Technical Note (Forthcoming)

 - Literature Review on Employability, Inclusion And ICT, Report 3: Database of example practices on how ICT can support employability four young people, older people and migrants (2012).
 Heike Behle, Sally-Anne Barnes, Beate Baldauf, David Owen, Anne Green and Maria de Hoyos